Federico Martorell

 Federico Martorell Rigo (born 16 March 1981) is an Argentine retired footballer who played as centre-back in Argentina.

 Club career

 His professional debut came in 2002 with Newell's Old Boys in Santa Fe.

-Greek Super League
+Greece

 Martorell started his career in Greece playing for Thrasyvoulos.
 In Fyli Federico had 14 caps and scored 3 goal.

 As a result of his good performance Levadeiakos offered a contract to Federico.
 In Livadia he had also 14 caps.

 Cyprus

 After 2 years in Super League Federico moved to Apollon Limassol on a free transfer.
-He made his debut on a 1–0 defeat against FC Sibir Novosibirsk for the Europa League.
+He made his debut on a 1–0 defeat against FC Sibir Novosibirsk for the UEFA Europa League.
 Later, he was given on loan to Ermis Aradippou.
 In May 2011, he was released from Apollon.

 Venezuela

 He signed a contract with Deportivo Táchira for the 2012 season.

+Coaching career

+Martorell has served as assistant coach of Francisco Meneghini since 2020.
+In 2026, he follow him to Universidad de Chile.